Demesmaeker/ImmoEliza/README.md

 - Be able to deploy your model
 - Be able to work in a team
 - Be able to build an api.

 [Api on Azure](http://api.immoeliza.ml/)

 **Optional objectives**

+- (DEV) Original and interactive form in the shape of a building
 - (AI) The API return a 3D model based on the coordinate (works only for the city of Mons, files too heavy for more)

 ### When
 - Deadline: 26/11/2020 16:30
 - Duration: 5 days
+- Situation:
-- Situation:  - 3rd month of the BeCode's formation about web development
-              - 4th month of the BeCode's formation about AI and Machine learning
+            3rd month of the BeCode's formation about web development 4th month of the BeCode's formation about AI and Machine learning

 **Updates**